BISO Home > USNC/Math Homepage > USNC/Math Background

 ABOUT THE UNION

-The International Mathematical Union (IMU), a member union of the International Council for Science (ICSU), serves to build global interaction among research communities and promote advances in the mathematical sciences at the international level.
+The International Mathematical Union (IMU), a member union of the International Science Council (ISC), serves to build global interaction among research communities and promote advances in the mathematical sciences at the international level.
 The IMU is an international non-governmental and non-profit scientific organization, with the purpose of promoting international cooperation in the field of mathematics.
 Learn more about the history, organization, and activities of the IMU.

 ABOUT THE USNC